Harley Quinn Logo

 Harley Quinn: Brand overview

 Harley Quinn is the fourth most popular character in DC Comics’ publishing line after Superman, Batman, and Wonder Woman.
 Her real name is Harleen Frances Quinzel.
-In the storyline, she is a psychologist at Arkham Asylum in Gotham in real life.
+In the storyline, she is a psychologist at Arkham Asylum in Gotham City.
 She worked there until Joker appeared, manipulating her because she fell in love with him.
-Paul Dini and Bruce Timm created this anti-heroine.
-Her debut was in September 1992 in the 22nd episode of the Batman cartoon, where she was a fan and assistant of Joker.
-Starting with the film “Batman: Harley Quinn,” released in 1999, she became a regular character in the DC universe – among the most profitable and popular.
+Paul Dini and Bruce Timm created this antiheroine.
+Her debut was in September 1992, in the 22nd episode of the Batman cartoon, where she was a Joker fan and assistant.
+Starting with the film “Batman: Harley Quinn,” released in 1999, she became a regular character in the DC universe, among the most profitable and popular.

-In 1992, Harley Quinn first appeared in “Batman: The Animated Series,” instantly catching the audience’s attention with her unique style and complex character.
+In 1992, Harley Quinn debuted on “Batman: The Animated Series,” instantly capturing the audience’s attention with her distinctive style and complex character.
 Paul Dini and Bruce Timm created her as a funny sidekick for the Joker, and she quickly became a favorite for her depth and charisma.

 Harley’s move from the animated series to DC Comics in 1993 made her a staple.
-Her backstory revealed her as a gifted gymnast and a psychology Ph.D., adding complexity to her character.
-Over the years, Harley’s relationship with the Joker is shown as toxic, leading her to eventually break away and become an anti-hero or even a hero.
+Her backstory revealed her as a gifted gymnast and a Ph.D. in psychology, adding complexity to her character.
+Over the years, Harley’s relationship with the Joker has been portrayed as toxic, ultimately leading her to break away and evolve into an anti-hero or even a hero.

 She often teams up with characters like Poison Ivy and Catwoman and joins the Suicide Squad, highlighting her diverse roles in Gotham’s story.
 Harley Quinn’s popularity has grown beyond comics, featuring in video games, TV shows, and movies.
 Margot Robbie’s portrayal of Harley in “Suicide Squad” and “Birds of Prey” brought her to new levels of fame, showcasing her growth into a powerful figure.

 Harley Quinn’s evolution from a comedic sidekick to a leading character shows her resilience, depth, and appeal.
 Her quirky personality, ability to change, and complex relationships make her one of DC Comics’ most loved characters.
-Harley represents transformation and empowerment, leaving a lasting impact on comics and beyond.
+Harley represents transformation and empowerment, leaving a lasting impact on the world of comics and beyond.

 Meaning and History